sushilsridhar/cs-fundamentals/ds/MAP.md

 remove(key)         | O(1) Average tc |

+# Good Hash function

+choosing a good hashing which spreads the data across the storage evenly, is the most important factor in hashmap

 # Real world applications
 1. key-value pair data
+2. HashSet is built on top of HashMap
-2. in-memory cache for static/near static values.
+3. in-memory cache for static/near static values.
 All your system properties, static business data
-3. distributed caching systems like Couchbase, membase, redis are sort of hashmaps extended to handle high concurrency and large scale data through replication and distribution
+4. distributed caching systems like Couchbase, membase, redis are sort of hashmaps extended to handle high concurrency and large scale data through replication and distribution